 Outdoor air pollution is large and increasing a consequence of the inefficient combustion of fuels for transport, power generation and other human activities like home heating and cooking.
 Combustion processes produce a complex mixture of pollutants that comprises of both primary emissions, such as diesel soot particles and lead, and the products of atmospheric transformation, such as ozone and sulfate particles.

-Urban outdoor air pollution is estimated to cause 1.3 million deaths worldwide per year.
+In 2012, ambient air pollution was responsible for 3 million deaths worldwide, and 169 250 child deaths under five.
 Children are particularly at risk due to the immaturity of their respiratory organ systems.
-Those living in middle-income countries disproportionately experience this burden.
-Exposure to air pollutants is largely beyond the control of individuals and requires action by public authorities at the national, regional and even international levels.
+Exposure to air pollutants is largely beyond the control of individuals are requires action by public authorities at the national, regional and even international levels.

 Indoor air pollution